 Four years ago, when I first decided to register my daughters’ as homeschool students, I felt the research about which steps I should take was daunting.
 In fact, I wasn’t sure where to begin.
 If you’re in Maryland and you want to homeschool here is a quick guide on how to get started.

-STEP 1 Research your county’s requirements
+STEP 1 Research your state’s requirements

 The most important step I can give you is to research your local county homeschool regulations.
 Maryland has 24 different counties so there may be small stipulations that vary from the overall state requirements.